State documents appear to indicate Uvalde Sheriff Nolasco has not completed active shooter training - KESQ

 In the months since the shooting, however, it’s become clear the failures that day went far beyond the scope of the small school police force.
 According to a preliminary report by a Texas House of Representatives investigative committee, 376 officers from local, state and federal agencies were on the scene of the massacre.

-Lt.
-Mariano Pargas, who was the acting Uvalde police chief that day and remains an elected county commissioner, resigned from the police department after CNN reported he knew children needed rescuing and did not organize help.
+Pargas, who remains an elected county commissioner, resigned from the police department after CNN reported he knew children needed rescuing and did not organize help.

 Separately, a Texas Ranger and a state police captain are under review for their actions or inaction the day of the shooting, and a state police sergeant was terminated.
 Another officer who quit the state police force and took a job with the Uvalde school district was also fired after CNN reported she was under investigation for her actions during the shooting.